Middlesbrough F.C.: Venture into Europe (2001–2009)

+In January 2008, the club broke its record transfer fee, paying £13.6 million for Brazilian international striker Afonso Alves.
+The club was relegated to the Championship at the end of the 2008–09 season in 19th place.

 Decline, brief revival and relegation (2009–2017)

-Southgate was sacked in October 2009 and replaced by Gordon Strachan.
-At the time of Southgate's dismissal, Boro were fourth in the Championship and only one point away from the automatic promotion spot, but their form under Strachan was significantly worse and they finished mid-table.

-Despite starting the 2010–11 campaign as promotion favourites, the club started the season poorly and Strachan resigned on 18 October, to be replaced by Tony Mowbray.
-Following a poor run of form in the 2013–14 campaign, Mowbray left the club with immediate effect on 24 October.
+Middlesbrough sacked Gareth Southgate as manager in October 2009, when Southgate's team were one point from leading the Championship, and replaced him with Gordon Strachan.
+At the time of Southgate's dismissal, Boro were fourth in the Championship but their form under Strachan declined and they finished mid-table.
+On 18 October 2010, Strachan resigned and was later replaced by Tony Mowbray.
+Following a poor run of form at the start of the 2013–14 campaign, Mowbray left the club with immediate effect on 21 October.

-Aitor Karanka, a former Spain international defender and assistant coach at Real Madrid to José Mourinho, became the new Middlesbrough manager, signing a two-year contract.
-He became the first non-British manager at the club, which finished the season 12th in the final league standings.
-In his first full season in charge, Middlesbrough finished fourth and thus qualified for the 2015 Football League play-offs.
-After seeing off Brentford 5–1 on aggregate in the semi-final, the club lost 0–2 to Norwich City at Wembley Stadium in the final.
-Under Karanka's tutelage, Patrick Bamford, on loan from Chelsea, won the Championship Player of the Year award for 2014–15.
-The next season, Middlesbrough were promoted back to the Premier League after finishing second in the Championship in 2015–16, drawing 1–1 with Brighton & Hove Albion on the final day of the season.
+Aitor Karanka, a former assistant coach at Real Madrid to José Mourinho, became the new Middlesbrough manager.
+He became the first non-British manager at the club, and led Boro to a 12th-place finish.
+In Karanka's first full season in charge, Middlesbrough finished fourth and thus qualified for the 2015 Football League play-offs.
+After defeating Brentford 5–1 on aggregate in the semi-final, the club lost 2–0 to Norwich City at Wembley Stadium in the final.
+The following 2015–16 season ended in dramatic fashion.
+The final match of the ordinary season was a head to head between 2nd placed Boro and 3rd placed Brighton & Hove Albion at The Riverside.
+Boro required 1 point from the match to finish above Brighton in second place and secure automatic promotion.
+After taking a first half lead, they were pegged back, but ultimately held on for the draw, securing promotion back to the Premier League.

-Karanka was sacked in March 2017 following a poor run of form, and the team were relegated after just one season back in the top flight in 19th place.
+Middlesbrough dismissed Karanka in March 2017 following a poor run of form, and the team were relegated in 19th place, after just one season back in the top flight.
 The team won only 5 league games, and scored 27 goals, the lowest in the league.